cuiqanalytics/cuiqdata/README.md

 ### What's next

-Open the directory `demo` in your file explorer or terminal, and examine the contents of the `sql` directory.
+Use your favorite text editor or IDE and open the `002_transform.sql` file.
 Make some changes, for example, let's change de `002_transform.sql`.
-Open the file in your preferred text editor, locate the line with `username` and change it to `UPPER(username) as username_upper`, like the following:
+Locate the line with `username` and change it to `UPPER(username) as username_upper`, like the following:

 ```sql
 -- Classify users by tier and extract year